steveoc64/cmms/README.md

 ## SQL Database

-- Postgres, using the awesome [DAT toolkit for postgres](https://github.com/mgutz/dat)
+- Postgres, using [DAT toolkit for postgres](https://github.com/mgutz/dat) to keep the backend short & easy to read.

 ## WebApp